google/cpp-smt-wrapper/README.md

 # cpp-smt-wrapper
 ## C++ Wrappers for SMT Solvers

+Please Note: This is not an officially supported Google product.

 This library provides the ability to interact with one or more [SMT Solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) implementations using C++.